cysouw/diathesis/text/c01_introduction.md

 ### Lexeme-specific lexical roles {#sec:intro-lexical-roles}

 A crucial aspect of diathesis is that the lexical roles do not change, only the grammatical encoding of the roles changes.
-For example, the verb *füllen* 'to fill' occurs in various monoclausal constructions [@Next], but the roles of (i) 'filler', (ii) 'filled container' and (iii) 'filling substance' are always the same.
+For example, the verb *füllen* 'to fill' occurs in various monoclausal constructions [@next], but the roles of (i) 'filler', (ii) 'filled container' and (iii) 'filling substance' are always the same.
 The different grammatical forms that are used to express these roles are added as subscripts to each sentence in the examples below.

 :::ex
 a.
 Ich~i:\ NOM~ fülle den Topf~ii:\ ACC~ (mit Reis~iii:\ PREP~).